-pmxt is the CCXT for prediction markets: one Python SDK to read data and trade across Polymarket, Kalshi, Limitless, Probable, and Baozi.
+pmxt is the CCXT for prediction markets: one Python SDK to read data and trade across 15+ venues, including Polymarket, Kalshi, Limitless, Probable, Baozi, Myriad, Opinion, Metaculus, Smarkets, and Hyperliquid.
 Install with pip install pmxt, initialize an exchange, and use the same method signatures regardless of platform.
 With Dome API absorbed into Polymarket, pmxt is the only independent unified prediction market SDK still standing.

 Why pmxt Exists